Worth It? Complete Guide to MSC Cruises Drink Packages (Updated)

 The first thing to do is figure out what sort of drinks you’ll want on the cruise and how many per day.

 Beer drinker?
 Most beers run about $7-8 each.
-If you plan to drink five a day, then that’s $35-$40, compared to the $64 per day for the Easy Plus Package (price before the cruise) that’s needed to purchase them.
+If you plan to drink five a day, then that’s $35-$40, compared to the $70 per day for the Premium Extra package that’s needed to purchase them.

-Cocktail prices vary widely, with some well drinks being $7-8, but many more options available in the $10-14 range.
+Cocktail prices vary widely, but many more options available in the $10-14 range.

-But you also don’t want to forget other drinks that you might have, including non-alcoholic drinks.
+But you also don’t want to forget other drinks that you might have, including non-alcoholic drinks that can add up.
 To give you an idea of what things cost, we have general prices below that we’ve seen:

 • Beers: ~$7-$8